Mutation of the variety Blauburgunder

 Leaf: pentagonal, three to five lobes, slightly overlapping petiole

 Grape cluster: small, densely compact berries; cylindrical; occasionally shouldered, with small round berries having greyish-red thin skins.
-Before the grapes ripen, it is difficult to differentiate the variety from Blauburgunder (Pinot noir) and Weißburgunder (Pinot blanc).
+Before the grapes ripen, it is difficult to differentiate the variety from Blauburgunder (Pinot Noir) and Weissburgunder (Pinot Blanc).
 Only the colour of the ripened grapes and the ripening time confirm the identity.

 Ripening time: mid-early season

-Significance, conditions: The variety reaches a high natural sugar content and is, therefore, well-suited for Spätlese and Auslese wine styles.
-The vines are demanding and prefer warm slope sites with deep nutrient-rich soil and good water retention.
+Significance, conditions: The variety reaches a high natural sugar content and is, therefore, well-suited for Spätlese and Auslese styles.
+The vines are demanding and prefer warm, sloped sites with deep nutrient-rich soil and good water retention.

-Wine: Yields mild Qualitats- and Prädikat wines with fine, understated varietal aromas that last and last.
+Wine: Yields soft dry wines and sweet wines with very persistent, understated varietal aromas that last and last.
 When harvested very early, the wines become light and sparkling.
-As it is prone to Botrytis – which develops to noble rot when it appears later in the season – the Grauburgunder often shows a strong palate characterized by the Botrytis with a typical honey tone.
-Achieves high quality as an aged wine.
+As it is prone to Botrytis – which develops to noble rot when it appears later in the season – the Grauburgunder often shows a strong palate characterized by the Botrytis with its typical honey tone.
+Achieves high quality after appropriate aging in the cellar.